 •Override the program wide setting for the number of log files to keep: Using the Log Settings window you can specify how many log files all profiles should keep.
 However, using this setting it is possible to override that program wide setting and set the number of log files to keep for this specific profile.
 Note that a value of zero or below is invalid and will be silently ignored.

 •Delete log files: Click the button to delete all the profiles log files.
 The button is disabled if the profile has no log files to delete.
-To delete the logs files of all profiles use the Log Settings window (via the Preferences main menu).
+To delete the logs files of all profiles go to the the Log Settings tab via Global Settings in the burger menu

 •S.M.A.R.T.
 Test: Click the button to have all connected drives tested to see if a drive is predicted to fail.
 Note that some drives cannot be predicted to fail.
 An error message is only displayed if a drive is predicted to fail or if there is no way to predict failure of the drive.